GrahamboJangles/TradeBotPy/readme.md

 # KIND OF DONE:
 - might need to add something to check if this has already been run because it appends over and over if i run it multiple times
+- redo the wait until open to check the time and wait a specific amount of time until open becuase alpaca just breaks overnight

 # DONE:
 - get rid of HOLD, and just replace with previous action